 Projects associated with verbatim are market research projects, documentaries and court proceedings.
 With non-verbatim we have lectures, seminars, one on one interviews etc.

-As a beginner, I would advise you to go with non-verbatim transcription.
-It is easy to do and less time-consuming unlike verbatim where a lot of time and attention is required.
+If you are new in the transcription industry, I would advise you to go with non-verbatim transcription.
+It is easier to do and less time-consuming unlike verbatim where a lot of time and attention is required.

-Experienced transcribers are best placed to handle verbatim projects.
+On the other hand, those with experience can handle all types of projects including verbatim.
 They are fast, have good attention to detail and a keen ear to hear every word or sound made.
 Furthermore, these types of projects pay more compared to non-verbatim.

-Do not paraphrase words or sentences.
-The meaning might be the same but we will miss out on the sounds
+- Do not paraphrase words or sentences.
+The meaning might be the same but you might miss out on the sounds if you do this.

 Jane: Hello John.